 Stissing Mountain fire tower in peak autumn.
 Photo: Denny Brownell.

-During warmer months (or if you’re into icy, frozen waterfalls in winter) check out the High Falls Conservation Area where a short 1.5 mile trail leads to an overlook of a dramatic waterfall.
+During warmer months (or if you’re into icy, frozen waterfalls in winter) check out the High Falls Conservation Area, where a short 1.5 mile trail leads to an overlook of a dramatic waterfall.
 More challenging but 100% worth the effort is the Stissing Mountain trail, where a 1.8 mile climb takes you to a mountaintop firetower with stunning 360º views of the Catskills/Hudson Valley region.
-Further afoot into the Catskills, Tannersville, Windham and Hunter are under 45 minute drives, each with great hiking and skiing options as well.
-After any hike, make sure to treat yourself accordingly at the newly opened (and very delicious) Culture Cream, for all your post-hike indulgent pleasures.
+A quick drive of less than 45 minutes takes you deeper into the Catskills, where Tannersville, Windham, and Hunter each offer solid hiking and skiing options.
+When the day winds down, head to Culture Cream, an ice cream shop known for its rich, satisfying treats—perfect for refueling after a long hike.

 For those less hike-inclined, farm and museum visits are also great ways to spend the day outside.
 Every Sunday, nearby Kinderhook Farm has free farm tours, where the farmers will walk you through sheep and cow pastures; check out the shop and stock up on provisions while you’re there, too.
-Other must-sees nearby are Art Omi, a 120-acre sculpture park with tons of space and sculpture to explore — and Olana, a historic house museum of Hudson River Valley painter Frederic Church, whose property has some leisurely trails with stunning views of the Hudson River.
+Other nearby essentials include Art Omi, a sprawling 120-acre sculpture park where expansive grounds and striking installations invite leisurely exploration.
+Just a short drive away, Olana – the historic home of Hudson River Valley painter Frederic Church – offers scenic trails that unfold into stunning vistas of the Hudson River.

 Wm.
 Farmer & Sons in Hudson, NY.
 Photo: Erin Lindsey/Escape Brooklyn.